nguyennguyensituation/word_salad_react/README.md

 ![Logo](public/images/logo.png)

-# Word Salad
+# What is Word Salad?

-**Word Salad** is a game for fans of _The New York Times_ Crossword, Connections, who have been clamoring to play all three games...simultaneously.
+**Word Salad** is a game for fans of **_The New York Times_ Crossword, Connections, and Wordle**, who have been clamoring to play all three games... simultaneously.

-Built with reusable React components, it features a responsive interface that easily transitions between puzzle modes within the same session, and real-time feedback and scoring.
+Built with reusable React components, **Word Salad** features a responsive interface that easily transitions between different puzzles within the same session, providing real-time feedback and scoring.
 The application is fully responsive and designed to be intuitive and easy to play.

 Early, completely unsubstantiated data shows that **Word Salad** is 300% more fun than the originals.